yetanotherbhai/target.en/help/c_integrating_target_with_mac/a4t/t_campaign_creation.md

 >       >[!NOTE]
 >       >
 >       >If you use Adobe Analytics as your activity's reporting source, you do not need to specify a tracking server during activity creation if you are using ` mbox.js` version 61 (or later) or ` at.js` version 0.9.1 (or later).
 The ` mbox.js` or ` at.js` library automatically sends tracking server values to [!DNL  Target].
-During activity creation, you can leave the [!UICONTROL  Tracking Server] field empty on the [!UICONTROL  Goals &amp;amp; Settings] page.
+During activity creation, you can leave the [!UICONTROL  Tracking Server] field empty on the [!UICONTROL  Goals &amp; Settings] page.

 >1.
 Define the experience.
 >1.
 Specify the activity goal.